iPayYou.io is an Amazon.com gift-card-for-cryptocurrency trading service.

-On this video, Youtube reviewer Dave Taylor says he uses the service:
+On this video, Youtube reviewer Dave Taylor claims to use the service and praises it:

 Despite the relatively clumsy implementation and some quirks (like requesting your Amazon.com credentials), there are no serious reports of iPayYou being a scam that we found at the time this article was published.